caia-techblr/pdlc-tech-tools/README.md

 ## SDLC Methodology
 - Adopt SCRUM practices in student projects.
 - Awareness on V-Model of Software Development

+## Additional/Optiona
+- Integrate JIRA and Github
+- Build use case diagrams